-It has been nearly 11 years since the start of the academic kaizens that I organized and led at Rensselaer Polytechnic Institute (Hartford, Conn., campus).
+It has been nearly 11 years since the start of the academic kaizens that I organized and led at Rensselaer Polytechnic Institute (Hartford, Connecticut, campus).
 This was the first time ever that kaizen was used to improve an accredited academic degree program.
 Since then, there has been a lot of kaizen in higher ed for administrative processes, but nothing in academics (as far as I can tell).
 That’s unfortunate, because kaizen is a fun and effective process for improve individual courses and degree programs for the benefit of students and payers.

 The logo on the left was created for the kaizens that took place between October 2002 to March 2003 for our 10-course Executive Master’s degree program in management.
 The logo on the right was embroidered on polo shirts and given to kaizen team members to promote team-building.
 Team members (faculty, staff, alumni, administration, etc.) were proud to wear the shirt during our kaizens (and afterwards).
 I still have my short- and long-sleeve Rensselaer Kaizen shirts.
 They are a prized possession.

 Below is a photo taken at the start of first kaizen in October 2002, which I facilitated.
 This was the first of 10 kaizens; one per course.
 It also served as a train-the-trainer session for faculty who wanted to facilitate subsequent kaizens.